 On September 11, 2001, World Trade Center 7 (WTC 7) was showered by debris from the collapse of WTC 1.
 Portions of the structural system were destroyed and fires, which burned unfought throughout the day, were ignited on multiple floors.
 The building collapsed at approximately 5:20 p.m.

-Weidlinger Applied Science, which became a Thornton Tomasetti practice in September 2015, performed a forensic study of the failure sequence leading to the collapse.
+Our Applied Science team performed a forensic study of the failure sequence leading to the collapse.
 We combined state-of-the-art computational analysis with photos, videos, eyewitness accounts and other data to answer three important questions:

 • Was this a normal office fire, or an extraordinary one arising from the circumstances of 9/11?

 • Was the building’s performance indicative of a deficiency?